Topology of rotating stratified fluids with and without background shear flow

 The Chern number equals the negative of the total winding within a closed domain so $\Delta C = \nu_- - \nu_+$, where $\nu_\pm$ is the winding number of the positive/negative frequency Poincar\'e mode and a vortex/anti-vortex corresponds to a winding number $\pm 1$ ~\cite{fosel2017}.
-Thus $\Delta C_+ = 2$ for $f > 0$ and $\Delta C_- = -2$ for $f < 0$, in agreement with the Chern numbers found for the f-plane~\cite{delplace2017}.
-By bulk-boundary correspondence~\cite{hatsugai1993chern,hasan2010topological}, the difference in the number of prograde and retrograde moving edge modes at the equatorial interface where $f$ changes sign equals the change in the Chern number $\{\Delta C_+, \Delta C_0, \Delta C_- \}$, consistent with $2$ modes of topological origin localized near each equator.
-The localized Yanai and Kelvin waves in Fig.~\ref{fig:dedalus}(a) thus have their origin in topology, just as they do for the shallow water equations \cite{delplace2017}.
+Thus $\Delta C_+ = -2$ for $f_0 > 0$ and $\Delta C_- = 2$ for $f_0 < 0$, in agreement with the Chern numbers found for the f-plane~\cite{delplace2017}.
+By bulk-interface correspondence~\cite{hatsugai1993chern,hasan2010topological}, the difference in the number of prograde and retrograde moving edge modes at the equatorial interface where $f$ changes sign equals the change in the Chern number $\{\Delta C_+, \Delta C_0, \Delta C_- \}$, consistent with $2$ modes of topological origin localized near each equator.
+The localized Yanai and Kelvin waves in Fig.~\ref{fig:dedalus}(a) thus have their origin in topology, just as they do for the shallow water equations using an f-plane approximation. \cite{delplace2017}.